-Once more, this construction alternates with a noun in the English version (3.a) where "el pensar" is translated as "thought"; thus, revealing the high nominal value in the Spanish construction.
+Not surprisingly, once more, this construction alternates with a noun in the English version (3.a) where "el pensar" is translated as "thought".
+As we can see, the contrastive analysis proves the high nominal value in Spanish actualized infinitives.

 (3.a) Language: to humbly speak, thought.